verifa/ansible-katas/4-roles/README.md

       use: service  # disclaimer on this shit
 ```

-This playbook installs a webserver called Nginx, and configures it with some custom configuration, then finally starts the server.
-The nitty details are not important to us, but as you can see, this playbook is starting to grow.
-It is also taking on the role of both installing nginx, and configuring it, and it is reasonable to assume that we might perhaps want to have a playbook that does one or the other of these things again in the future.
-Enter the stage...Roles!
+This playbook installs a web server called *nginx*, and configures it with some custom configuration, then finally starts the server.
+The details are not important to us, but as you can see, this playbook is starting to grow.
+It's also taking on the role of both installing *and* configuring nginx.
+It is reasonable to assume we might want to have a playbook that does one or the other of these things again in the future.
+Enter the stage...
+Roles!

 ---

 ## Exercise

-Creating and implementing a role into your playbook is as simple as a command and some good old copy paste.
-However, the important thing to consider when creating one is making sure we document it well, so that it can be properly reused by ourselves and others down the line.
-That is for another exercise however.
+Creating and implementing a role is as simple as running a command and some good old copy-paste.
+However, the important thing when creating a role is documenting it well, so that it can be properly reused by ourselves and others down the line.
+That, however, we leave for another exercise.

-As discussed before, our playbook covers two responsibilities, or two roles; installing nginx, and configuring nginx for cowsay.
+As discussed before, our playbook covers two responsibilities, or two roles; installing nginx, and configuring nginx.
 Lets split these into two roles.

-1. initialise the roles by running the following commands:
+1. Initialise the roles by running the following commands:

 ```bash
 ansible-galaxy init install-nginx